vryzhov/COSC416-2024/lab6/README.md

     }) YIELD *
 ```

 ## Step 1.3.
-Identify top 5 peers using kNN node similarity algorithm
+Identify top  peers using kNN node similarity algorithm

 The results of kNN algorithm will be written to the graph (not to the projection "Peer") in the form of new relationship "PEER" between "Users" with the property _score_ that indicate the strength of similarity between connected User nodes.
 This is a float number.
-I am going to use Top 5 peers.
-Note t
+I am going to use the Top 5 peers.
+The low value of `topK` severely restricts the volume of peers considered eligible to give recommendations.
+With _250_ movies rated, her immediate neighborhood of peers who rated the same movies is _657_.
+The `topK` parameter could be safely increased to explore the recommendation algorithm performance for larger peers volume.

 ```sql